 Australian unions’ intensive campaigning for paid parental leave ended in victory with the introduction of the Paid Parental leave scheme by the Gillard Labor government.
 Under the scheme, working parents of children born or adopted after 1 January 2011 are entitled to a maximum of 18 weeks’ pay on the National Minimum Wage.

 Prior to 1986, only a select group of workers were entitled to Superannuation.
 It became a universal entitlement after the ACTU’s National Wage Case.
 Employers had to pay 3% of workers’ earnings into Superannuation.
-This later increased to 9% and on November 2, 2011 the ACTU and its unions’ “Stand Up for Super” campaign celebrated another win for working Australians, when the Labor Government moved to increase the compulsory Superannuation Guarantee to 12% over 6 years from 1 July 2013 to 1 July 2019.
+This has now been increased to 9.5%, and unions continue to campaign for it to be raised to 12%.

 Equal Pay for Women